rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getSTBIPFamily"></a>
 ## *getSTBIPFamily <sup>method</sup>*

-The IP address of the default interface is obtained by family address.
-If its successful then, the IP address is updated to a valid IP address or else the IP address is left empty.
+Gets the IP address of the default interface by address family.

 ### Events